dzx941/Bettbox-Docs/docs/en/migration.md

 ### ❓ FAQ

 **Q: Why can't I perform a speed test after importing my FlClash config?**

 A: Please go to <kbd>More</kbd> -> <kbd>Resources</kbd> and ensure that the GeoIP and GeoSite databases are fully downloaded.

-**Q: Are all features from the original FlClash available?**
+**Q: Does it retain all the features from the original FlClash?**

-A: Not necessarily.
-For example, Bettbox does not include the "IP Display" feature.
+A: Over 90% of the original features are present, with several new enhancements and exclusive features added.